 It must be followed by a parameter indicating the encryption algorithm to use.
 The default is AES if this switch is not specified.
-The parameter can be a followed to a following well as a following well as have the following values (case insensitive):
+The parameter can have the following values (case insensitive):

-AES Serpent Twofish AES(Twofish)
+AES Serpent Twofish

-AES(Twofish(Serpent))
+AES(Twofish) AES(Twofish(Serpent))